-Japan has expressed its concerns to the Canadian government regarding the above issues under international rules.
-Japan will closely monitor the trade diversions of the subject products into Asia, etc., and the risks of "rush" exports to Canada to quickly exhaust the tariff quotas, and reach out to the Canadian government as necessary.
+After the investigation commenced, Japan expressed its concerns in its government opinion, at the safeguard committee, etc. Japan will closely monitor the trade diversions of the subject products into Asia, etc., and the risks of "rush" exports to Canada to quickly exhaust the tariff quotas, and reach out to the Canadian government as necessary.